-Located on the 2nd floor of 500 University Avenue, the Student Lounge and Quiet Study Space are available 24 hours a day, 7 days per week to all rehabilitation sciences students.
-The Student Lounge (Room 254) is equipped with a sofa, tables, chairs, two internet computers for students to check their email, a fridge, microwaves, cash top up machine, and a telephone (local calls only) where students can gather and have lunch.
+Located on the second floor of 500 University Avenue, the Student Lounge and Quiet Study Space are available 24 hours a day, 7 days per week to all rehabilitation sciences students.
+The Student Lounge (Room 254) is equipped with a sofa, tables, and chairs where students can gather and have lunch.
 The Quiet Study Space (room 260) is equipped with chairs and desks for students to work on assignments or study.